Community and utility efforts to replace lead service lines

 Two Rivers adopted Ordinance 5-1-8 in January 2017 establishing the need for a comprehensive replacement program and requiring replacement if an LSL is discovered on the private side during water system reconstruction.
 The city is using funding in the form of principal forgiveness from Wisconsin DNR to aid eligible residents with the cost of LSL replacement on the private side.
 Two Rivers estimates that approximately half (2,600) of its 5,100 water services contain lead.

 Waterloo adopted Ordinance 2016-4 in December 2016 establishing the need for a comprehensive LSL replacement plan and requiring replacement of private side LSLs.
 The city offers residents a grant equal to 75% of the cost of private side LSL replacement, up to $2,300.

 In November 2016, York Water announced a commitment to replace the 1,660 LSLs in its service area.
 The utility received approval from the Pennsylvania Public Utility Commission in March 2017 to replace privately owned LSLs at little to no cost for residents.
-York Water provides a lookup tool for residents to check if the public side of the service line associated with their account is made of lead, and they are actively seeking information from residents to identify other LSLs in the system.
+York Water has distributed outreach materials to residents to inform homeowners about the program and to seek additional information about LSLs in the system.